TomKellyGenetics/vioplot/README.md

 For development history prior to package documentation, see the original repo: https://github.com/TomKellyGenetics/R-violin-plot/commits?author=TomKellyGenetics

-Modifications inspired by the following StackOverFlow threads:
+Modifications inspired by the following StackOverFlow threads and GitHub Gists:

 * http://stackoverflow.com/questions/14975853/how-can-i-create-violin-plot-in-different-colours